7 things to know about mudslides

 4. They usually start on steep slopes and areas of previous wildfires or other regions of destroyed vegetation.

 6. If you live in an area prone to debris flows, get to know the surrounding land.
-The USGS says that before intense storms, you should watch the patterns of storm-water drainage on slopes near your home and note especially the places where runoff water converges, increasing flow over soil-covered slopes.
+The USGS said that before intense storms, you should watch the patterns of storm-water drainage on slopes near your home and note especially the places where runoff water converges, increasing flow over soil-covered slopes.
 You should also monitor for any signs of land movement, such as small landslides or debris flows, or progressively tilting trees.

-7. The USGS says that the most important thing you can do during a mudslide or debris flow is to stay alert and stay awake.
+7. The USGS said that the most important thing you can do during a mudslide or debris flow is to stay alert and stay awake.
 Many deaths from these incidents happen when people are sleeping.
-Download the FOX Weather App to help monitor any flood alerts or rain in your area.

 Loading...